chareth/GoogleBillingDashboard/Readme.md

    **/billing/loadData**
    Once logged in to update projects :
    **/billing/projects**
    There is a login button that will control who can add project into info into the 'Project' table.
 By default only 'test' user  and password.
-You can update the users logic in login/views.py
+You can update the users logic in login/views.py.
+   To see the CPU and other metrics across all projects and cost centers use :
+   **/quota/**
+   To use the API call for a given project:
+   **/quota/<project-name>**

 ## License
 Open source under Apache License v2.0 (http://www.apache.org/licenses/LICENSE-2.0)